devries/grpc-tutorial/README.md

-# Next Generation Fucks as a Service: A gRPC sample
+# gRPC Tutorial: A gRPC sample with security

 In order to learn and understand [gRPC](https://grpc.io), I decided to implement a simple prime number generator as a